vangoghworldwide/linkedart/identifiers.md

 Artworks provided to the Van Gogh WorldWide platform are identified with:

 ## vangoghworldwide.org-uri (MUST HAVE)
-Link the E22_Human_Made_Object to the vangoghworldwide.org-uri with owl:sameAs.
+Every E22_Human-Made_Object MUST HAVE a link to the vangoghworldwide.org-uri with owl:sameAs.
 An overview of the available vangoghworldwide.org-uri's for artworks is found here (TODO: create link).

 ## One preferred title (MUST HAVE)
-The platform needs at least one title, preferably in English.
+Every E22_Human-Made_Object MUST HAVE at least one title, preferably in English.
 Always encode the language of the title.

 ## Title(s) in other language(s) (NICE TO HAVE)